141forever/UncerSema4HalluDetec/README.md

 We use AMR and GPT4 to extract the amr path of each sentence.
 Some of the results are shown in `amr_path_example.txt`, '+' splits the sample ID, sentence ID, and amr path triplets.

 We provide examples of uncertainty computation at three different granularities in `token_level.py`, `sentence_level.py`, and `passage_level.py`, respectively.
 For the NLI part, we use [SelfCheckGPT](https://github.com/potsawee/selfcheckgpt) as an intermediate component.
+For `sentence_level.py`, we can successfully run the program by inserting the code slots into the corresponding positions in `run_wikibiogpt3.py` of FOCUS.

+For the NoteSum dataset and the corresponding experiments, we adopted the same detection method.
+However, due to company copyright restrictions, the code cannot be made public.

+Welcome any issue and email contact.
 # Citation
 If you think this method helps, welcome to cite our paper.
 ```